 during mass coral bleaching in 2016.

-mass coral bleaching here in 2016.
+This is what I saw during mass coral bleaching here in 2016.

-Posts by others on this survey
+Photos by others on this survey

 Surveys by others on other shores